conda/ceps/cep-16.md

 The index is still updated regularly but the file does not increase in size with every package added, only when new package names are added which happens much less often.

-For a large case (conda-forge linux-64) this files is 670kb at the time of writing.
+For a large case (conda-forge linux-64) this file is 670kb at the time of writing.

 We suggest serving the file with a short lived `Cache-Control` `max-age` header of 60 seconds to an hour but we leave it up to the channel administrator to set a value that works for that channel.